 Randy Lu was exposed to art at a young age.
 Visiting permanent museum collections and special exhibits were treasured family outings.
 She has visited many fine art collections in the U.S., Europe, and Asia, and developed a preference for Western Impressionistic and Far Eastern painting.

 She had her first art class when she was six years-old.
 She still remembers the classroom decorated with paper mache figures, glue, and torn paper.
 In middle school, she was fascinated by macrame.
 Her favorite piece was a large, 3D hanging with intricate designs woven through large plastic hoops.
 In high school, India ink and woodblock printing took over.
 She then turned to charcoal and pencil and dabbled in soft pastels before finding her niche in oil pastels and watercolor.

-travels in the U.S. and abroad have inspired many of her landscape and animal paintings.
-She is fond of lush landscapes, ragged mountains, and oddly shaped rock
+She is fond of lush landscapes, ragged mountains, oddly shaped rock formations, and animals with character.